Charlie Blackmon Player Props: Rockies vs. Cardinals

-The Colorado Rockies and Charlie Blackmon, who went 2-for-5 with an RBI last time out, battle Steven Matz and the St. Louis Cardinals at Coors Field, Monday at 8:40 PM ET.
+The Colorado Rockies and Charlie Blackmon, who went 1-for-4 last time out, battle Miles Mikolas and the St. Louis Cardinals at Coors Field, Tuesday at 8:40 PM ET.

+In his previous game he had a one-hit performance (1-for-4) against the Cardinals.

 Charlie Blackmon Game Info & Props vs. the Cardinals